;

 The Tender Heart of Belief

 I’ve always noticed the potential in people, even long before I truly believed in them.
-Before healing, that belief came with hesitation, sometimes even pain.
+Before healing, that belief came with hesitation and sometimes even pain.
 I could see the light in others so clearly, but I didn’t always know how to hold that same faith for myself.

 That’s what keeps me teaching, writing, and showing up for this work: the quiet knowing that transformation is possible for everyone.